Generalized Section-Section Interaction Potentials in the Geometrically Exact Beam Theory: Modeling of Intermolecular Forces, Asymptotic Limit as Strain-Energy Function, and Formulation of Rotational Constraints: Generalized section-section interaction potentials

 From the molecule-to-molecule interaction potential $\Phi(x)=\Phi(\norm{x_{21}})$ the molecule-to-molecule interaction forces on molecule $1$ and molecule $2$ are defined as

-In a similar fashion, the differential force resultants between two differential volume elements $dA_1dl_1$ and $dA_2 dl_2$ at positions $\vx_1$ and $\vx_2$ within the cross-sections $A_1$ and $A_2$ is given by
+In a similar fashion, the differential force resultants between two differential volume elements $dV_1=dA_1ds_1$ and $dV_2=dA_2 ds_2$ at positions $\vx_1$ and $\vx_2$ within the cross-sections $A_1$ and $A_2$ is given by

-Integration over the two cross-sections yields the resulting differential force resultant between to cross-section slices with areas $A_1$ and $A_2$ and thicknesses $dl_1$ and $dl_2$:
+Integration over the two cross-sections yields the resulting differential force resultant between to cross-section slices (areas $A_1, A_2$, thicknesses $ds_1,ds_2$) with volumes $V_1=A_1ds_1$ and $V_2=A_2ds_2$:

-Here, we have defined the \textit{section-to-section} interaction forces $\vf_1$ and $\vf_2$ of dimension "force per length square".
-Based on the differential forces $\dd \vf_{dA_1dl_1}$ and $\dd \vf_{dA_2dl_2}$, we can define the differential moments with respect to the cross-section centroids $\vr_1$ and $\vr_2$ resulting from the interaction between the cross-section slices $A_1dl_1$ and $A_2 dl_2$:
+Here, we have defined the \textit{section-section} interaction forces $\vf_1$ and $\vf_2$ of dimension "force per length square".
+Based on the differential forces $\dd \vf_{dV_1}$ and $\dd \vf_{dV_2}$, we can also define the differential moments with respect to the centroids $\vr_1$ and $\vr_2$ of two interaction cross-section slices with volumes $V_1$ and $V_2$: